 The most affordable means of transportation from Bangkok to Chiang Mai is the bus.
 Buses depart from Bangkok’s Mo Chit Bus Station and arrive at Arcade Bus Station in Chiang Mai.
 The trip takes around twelve hours.

-VIP buses are run by private operators, and their fare reaches up to $27.
+Private operators run VIP buses, and their fare reaches up to $27.
 The reclining seats, onboard toilets, a pillow, a blanket, a light snack, and bottled water are the comforts of this service.